 Lowest-cost full-coverage plan is \$9.20 per week for associate-only coverage; \$36.95 for families.

-Portion of premium plan costs that we pay for our average contribution of other about half the average
+Portion of premium plan costs that we pay for our associates, which exceeds the average contribution of other retailers.
+Our associates pay about half the average premium that other retail employees pay.